 Regulatory and Statutory Background

-Applicable federal law currently includes the 2014 Farm Bill (which, under Section 7606, allows research cultivation of hemp by a state Department of Agriculture that has established a research Pilot Program or a University), the 2018 Farm Bill (which allows for hemp cultivation pursuant to USDA regulations), FDA regulations (applicable to products intended for human or animal consumption and to interstate commerce of such products) and USDA regulations.
+Applicable Federal law currently includes the 2014 Farm Bill (which, under Section 7606 allows research cultivation of hemp by a state Department of Agriculture that has established a research Pilot Program or a University), the 2018 Farm Bill (which allows for hemp cultivation pursuant to USDA regulations), FDA regulations (applicable to products intended for human or animal consumption and to interstate commerce of such products) and USDA regulations.

-Please review these Frequently Asked Questions on requirements for conducting research with hemp and hemp derivatives, and for cultivating industrial hemp for research purposes.
+The following information provided in question and answer style is meant to assist campus researchers and administrators in understanding the requirements for conducting research with hemp and hemp derivatives, and for cultivating industrial hemp for research purposes.